 - Use a dry cloth to gently dust the headboard with the mixture;

-- As some of the mixture may fall onto the mattress and floor, you better protect them with a sheet;
+- As some of the mixtures may fall onto the mattress and floor, you better protect them with a sheet;

 - You can add your favourite essential oil to the mixture to achieve the desired scent.

 If you want to clean your headboard less often, you can keep the dust and stains away by using a slipcover.
 It can be washed easily and you can remove it at any point when you want your bedroom to look classy again.

 Get professional upholstered headboard cleaning for Fantastic results